2 - Multiple Sensor Management

 Random sensor manager

-The first method RandomSensorManager, randomly chooses the action(s) for the sensors to take to make an observation.
-To do this the choose_actions() function uses random.choice() to choose a direction for each sensor to observe from the possible actions it can take.
+The first sensor manager, RandomSensorManager, randomly chooses the action(s) for the sensors to take to make an observation.
+The choose_actions() function uses random.choice() to choose a direction for each sensor to observe from the possible actions it can take.
 It returns the chosen configuration of sensors and actions to be taken as a mapping.

 from stonesoup.sensormanager import RandomSensorManager